Want to make your shoes more comfortable? Discover the best tricks to say goodbye to sore feet.

 Moisturizing cream or talcum powder to make shoes softer

-This way you will soften the material of the shoe and reduce the friction between the shoe and the foot, making the shoes more comfortable and preventing painful blisters.
+This way you will soften the material of the shoe and reduce the friction between the shoe and the foot, making the shoes more comfortable and avoiding painful blisters.
 You must repeat this process until you feel that the shoe is comfortable enough.
 This tip is very useful especially for closed shoes.

 Use silicone/foam insoles or pads